Regional Transit Facts

 Moving people, spurring economic development

-Transit—which includes buses, light rail, vanpools and other modes—plays an essential role in the regional economy.
-Transit gets workers to their jobs, eases traffic congestion, improves air quality, saves commuters money and reduces carbon emissions.
+Transit—buses, light rail, vanpools and other modes—plays an essential role in the regional economy.
+Transit gets workers to their jobs, eases traffic congestion, improves air quality, saves commuters money, and reduces carbon emissions.
+Transit fosters community prosperity.

-Transit ridership in the seven-county Twin Cities area has grown significantly since 2000.
-Ridership on all types of service—express and local buses, light rail, dial-a-ride service, and transportation for people with disabilities—totaled 96.3 million in 2016.
-Eighty percent of weekday transit trips are to work or school.
+Transit ridership on all types of service—express and local buses, light rail, dial-a-ride service, and transportation for people with disabilities—totaled close to 91.6 million in 2019.
+Two-thirds of weekday transit trips are to work or school.

 Region has many transit options

 The region has several other transit services.
 About a dozen cities within the Council’s transit taxing district operate their own regular-route bus services.
-These Suburban Transit Providers carried 5.2 million riders in 2016.
+These Suburban Transit Providers carried nearly 5 million riders in 2019.

-Contracted regular-route service consists primarily of commuter routes from the suburbs into the central cities, provided by private companies under contract with the Council.
-In 2016, these routes carried 2.6 million passengers.
-The University of Minnesota operates bus service between its two campuses in Saint Paul and Minneapolis; in 2016 that service provided nearly 3.9 million rides.
+Contracted regular-route service consists primarily of commuter routes from the suburbs into the central cities, provided by private companies or suburban transit providers under contract with the Council.
+In 2019, these routes carried nearly 2.6 million passengers.
+The University of Minnesota operates bus service between its two campuses in Saint Paul and Minneapolis; in 2019 that service provided nearly 4.1 million rides.

 Metro Mobility is a special dial-a-ride service for people certified under the Americans with Disabilities Act.
 The Council-administered service is provided through contracts with private companies.
 Four counties or nonprofit agencies also provide transit for people with disabilities outside the transit taxing district.
-In 2016, Metro Mobility and the other agencies provided more than 2.23 million rides, an increase of nearly 6% from the previous year.
+In 2019, Metro Mobility and the other agencies provided 2.4 million rides.

 is the Council-sponsored vanpool program.
 It provided almost 106,600 rides in 2019.